dotps1/HPTPMAndBitLocker/README.md

 Doesn't get much easier then that.

-I have included a new script at the root called Enforce-Bde.ps1 which will incoroperate a random password to set for the Bios Setup Password, make the configuration changes and then remove it.
+I have included a new script at the root called Enforce-Bde.ps1 which will incorporate a random password to set for the Bios Setup Password, make the configuration changes and then remove it.
 This script can be ran at start up to fully enforce Bde on HPs.
 If there is a known current password, it can be provided at the top of the script, else one will be randomly generated, then removed.

-	##Enforce-Bde.ps1
+The return codes are used to detect events in SCCM task sequence to trigger reboots, allowing the Task sequence to wait for the reboot then enable bitlocker after the system is back up.

+	<#
+		Enforce-Bde.ps1
+		Use this script in conjunction with the the HpTpmAndBitLocker Module to enforce BitLocker Drive Encryption with SCCM If the TPM needs to be enabled, it will return a 3010, which can be identifed for a reboot, else return a 0.
+	#>
-	Import-Module .\HpTpmAndBitLocker.psm1
+	Import-Module .\Modules\HpTpmAndBitLocker.psm1
 	#Current Setup password, if there is not a current password, one will randomly be generated, and removed after configuration completes.
 	$password=""